An Alabama Landlord's

 Sarah Taggart

-1. Giving a Notice
+1. Giving A Notice

 In Alabama, a tenant must receive a written notice of their lease violation and, in most cases, be given seven business days to correct their behavior.
 This applies if the lease violation is nonpayment or conduct (i.e., unauthorized occupants, no utilities, etc.) These notices are highly technical.
 You can give the written violation notice yourself.
 In most circumstances it must be posted on the property and sent via regular U.S. mail.
 It does not have to be hand-delivered to the tenant.
 It is very important that your notice have all of the essential elements to be legally valid.
 Giving an improper or outdated notice can ruin your potential case before it starts.